ofagbure/Traveller-Handbook/README.md

 # The Traveller's Handbook
 An app that provides basic information on a given city.
+Click [here](https://ofagbure.github.io/Traveller-Handbook/) to see the deployed site!

 ## Table of Contents
 * [Description](#Description)